This post has recently been re-posted on the environmental blog, 1 Million Women.

 But also …

-1. Balloons don’t biodegrade in salt water.
+1. Balloons may not ever biodegrade in salt water.
 I spoke with a researcher in Holland as part of Rubber Jellyfish filming who had studied the degradation of latex in ocean water and found that balloons actually increase in mass when immersed in the sea because they absorb salts from the water!
-This is pretty disturbing considering 70% of the Earth is made of ocean and …
+This is pretty disturbing considering 70% of the Earth is made of ocean.
+Other studies have immersed latex balloons in salt water for 12 months and at the end of the study period, the balloons were still intact and recognisable as balloons.
+If they do break down in salt water at all, it takes over a year which is not helpful to animals who may mistake them for food.

 2. Balloons fly ..
 Releasing a balloon into the air is a little different to tossing a plastic cup out the window (although equally disgusting).
 When a balloon is released, you have absolutely no idea where it is going to go.
 Balloons have been known to rise into jet streams and travel across entire continents like this one that traveled from the UK to Australia!
 Many of them land in the ocean and then travel in ocean currents, congregating in certain ‘hot spots’.
 One of these helium ballon ‘hot spots’ is actually the Great Barrier Reef, home to so many sensitive marine species.